maopl/TransOpt-doc/_sources/usage/visualization.rst

 Visualization of Filtered Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After filtering the data into groups, TransOPT provides two main types of visualizations to compare and analyze the results: trajectory plots and box plots.
+After filtering the data into groups, PrismBO provides two main types of visualizations to compare and analyze the results: trajectory plots and box plots.

 Trajectory Plot
 """""""""""""""